Today, I’m going to share with you one of the best things I’ve learned in baking school: How to make ensaymada [en-say-mah-dah].

 Making ensaymada always excites me.
 So much so, I can’t help smiling and feeling proud each time I bake one.
 It feels like an accomplishment knowing that I created something so beautiful and truly close to home.
 Introduced to the Philippines by the Spanish during colonial times, ensaymada is one of the favorite Filipino meriendas today.
 Each bakeshop in the Philippines offers their own version of this classic delicacy, with flavors including ube, cheese, potatoes to name a few.
 That’s how popular ensaymada is in the Philippines.
 Old-timers remember them as a flat concoction –not the puffed up, muffin-like versions of today.

 The traditional ensaymada was merely dusted with granulated sugar just like the Majorcan version.
 Grated queso de bola was added before World War II (legend has it that Pampanguenos were already using cheese even way before).
 The combination of salted duck egg and cheese were introduced later on in Malolos, Bulacan.

 Personally, I love my ensaymadas brushed with butter or margarine and sprinkled with sugar.
 I like them fluffy and soft, which is how they should be.
 The butter should not overpower the tastes of the margarine, sugar and cheese toppings.
-There should be harmony of flavors.
+There should be a harmony of flavors.

 Did I mention that ensaymada is a popular pasalubong, a Filipino tradition wherein the traveling relative brings some food or non-food items to loved